 Leadership Development is Not One-Size-Fits-All for Every Employee

 Companies also need to retain key employees who will follow technical, training, or other tracks in their careers.
-To improve retention and employee morale, it’s best to focus on identifying potential managers and other key employees.
-Then businesses might prosper if they develop leadership programs with different goals for different sets of employees.
+To improve employee retention and morale, it’s best to focus on identifying potential managers and other key employees.
+Then businesses might prosper if they develop leadership training programs with different goals for different sets of employees.

 Proper Leadership Development Offers Companies a Competitive Edge